Break-Through-Tech-AI-AJL-Team-10/UCLA_AJL_Team-10/README.md

 **Provide step-by-step instructions so someone else can run your code and reproduce your results.
 Depending on your setup, include:**

-* How to clone the repository
-* How to install dependencies
-* How to set up the environment
-* How to access the dataset(s)
-* How to run the notebook or scripts
+* To reproduce this project, first clone the repository using git clone https://github.com/your-username/dermatology-ai.
+Then, set up the environment by creating a virtual environment (e.g., using python -m venv env) and activating it.
+* This project is designed to run in Kaggle Notebooks, so no local dataset downloads are necessary.
+* The dataset is automatically available via the competition page at /kaggle/input/bttai-ajl-2025/ once you join the Break Through Tech x Algorithmic Justice League competition on Kaggle.

 ---

 ## **🏗️ Project Overview**

-* The Kaggle competition and its connection to the Break Through Tech AI Program
-* The objective of the challenge
-* The real-world significance of the problem and the potential impact of your work
+* This project was developed as part of the Break Through Tech AI Program in collaboration with the Algorithmic Justice League through a Kaggle-hosted competition.
+The competition challenges participants to build inclusive machine learning models capable of classifying dermatological conditions from images across diverse skin tones.
+* The primary objective is to address bias in dermatology AI tools, which historically underperform for people with darker skin due to underrepresentation in training data.
+* By creating a fairer and more accurate classification model, our work has the potential to reduce diagnostic errors, improve early detection, and promote equitable healthcare outcomes for marginalized communities.
+This project not only advances technical performance in medical AI but also contributes to broader efforts in algorithmic fairness and social impact.

 ---